 The free plan for Teams gives you online meetings, 100 participants on a call with a maximum duration of 60 minutes per call, and no recordings of your calls.

-Zoom has several plans.
+On the other hand, Zoom provides several plans.

 Verdict